Preserving & Canning Food

 Winter may not have the same berry abundance as summer, but there are still plenty of lovely jams, curds and fruit preserves to make.

 Marmalade is the obvious winter preserve, especially if you have oranges, lemons, limes, grapefruit or mandarins available.
-You can keep it classic with orange marmalade, or use a mix of citrus depending on what you have.
+You can keep it classic with orange marmalade, or use a mix of citrus depending on what you have – mandarins work well in marmalade too.

 Apples and pears are also useful in winter preserves.
-Apple jelly, pear and ginger jam, apple-based chutneys and pear chutneys are all good options, especially when the fruit is plentiful or starting to soften.
+Apple jelly, pear and ginger jam, apple-based chutneys and pear chutneys are all good options.

 Kiwifruit can be used for jam, chutney or fruit leather, and it pairs well with citrus flavours such as lime or lemon.
-Quince, if you have access to it, can be made into quince jelly or quince paste.
+Quince, if you have access to it, can be made into quince jelly or quince paste, or simply bottled in a light syrup for desserts.

-Curds are another lovely way to preserve winter citrus.
-Lemon curd and lime curd can be kept in the fridge for short-term use, frozen for a longer shelf life, or made shelf-stable (although the shelf life is quite short).
+Curds are another delicious way to preserve winter citrus.
+Lemon curd and lime curd can be kept in the fridge for short-term use, frozen for a longer shelf life (up to about 1 year), or made shelf-stable (although the shelf life is quite short).

 Check your freezer at this time for any fruit you may have frozen over summer.
-And, if you don't actually have much fruit available but are wanting to make your own jar, there's nothing wrong with grabbing some bags of frozen berries and making a reduced-sugar mixed berry jam.
+And, if you don't actually have much fruit available but are wanting to make your own jam, there's nothing wrong with grabbing some bags of frozen berries from the supermarket and making a reduced-sugar mixed berry jam.

 Winter vegetables to preserve